 Rapid Hot and Cold and Anxiety

-- Sweating – Sweating is also very common in those with anxiety.
+- Sweating Sweating is also very common in those with anxiety.
 Sweating is one of the main reasons that people have cold shivers after their hot flashes and may struggle to warm up again.
 It's the body's response to vasoconstriction - your body knows it's about to heat up, so it sweats to help you cool down.

 Preventing Anxiety Body Temperature Alterations

-There are only some aspects of body temperature you can control.
+There are only some aspects of body temperature that you can control.
 Rapid cold chills, for example, are a specific part of your fight or flight response.
-They can't be directly controlled, but generally they don't need to be since they tend to fade fairly quickly after the anxiety has faded.
+They can't be directly controlled, but generally, they don't need to be since they tend to fade fairly quickly after the anxiety has faded.

 But when you find that you're getting too hot or cold, and it's lasting for a long period of time, there are several things you can do:

-- Adjust Your Clothing – Even when your body heat is caused by anxiety, it can be affected by what you're wearing and the temperature in the room.
-If you're hot, shed some clothing or turn up the heat.
+- Adjust Your Clothing Even when your body heat is caused by anxiety, it can be affected by what you're wearing and the temperature in the room.
+If you're hot, shed some clothing or turn down the heat.
 If you're cold, add some layers.
 Your body will adjust to these temperatures, despite the way anxiety is making you feel.

 You may even want to drink water as well, which can help control your body temperature from the inside instead of just focusing on the outside.
-Some people find that showers may also help.
+Some people find that showers also help.

 The Only Way to Cure Body Temperature Changes

-Still, the most important thing to realize is that when anxiety is causing these changes to your body temperature, the only thing that is likely to stop them completely is something that addresses your anxiety.
+Still, the most important thing to realize is that when anxiety is causing these changes to your body temperature, the only thing that is likely to stop them completely is something that addresses your underlying anxiety.
 That's why I highly recommend you seek out an anxiety treatment that focuses on your symptoms and addresses your individual needs.